BetaHuhn/worker-setup/README.md

 ## 📚 Usage

 ```
-worker-setup generate
+worker-setup setup
 ```

-Will use a local `workerConfig.toml` and environment variables/.env file to generate a `wrangler.toml`
+Will start the interactive setup process.
+Required KV Namespaces are automatically created and the user is asked to input all required Environment variables.
+The final `wrangler.toml` will be generated from the template.

 ---

 ```
-worker-setup setup
+worker-setup generate
 ```

-Will start interactive setup process.
-Required KV Namespaces are automatically created and the user is asked to input all required Environment variables.
-The final `wrangler.toml` will be generated from the template.
+Will use a local `workerConfig.toml` and environment variables/.env file to generate a `wrangler.toml`

 ## ⚙️ Configuration